datafornews/metada/readme.md

 #### Current State

 As of now, only the French Media are supported and the information is based on [this](https://www.monde-diplomatique.fr/cartes/PPA) work by *Le Monde Diplomatique*.
 It is but a prototype, not even an MVP and the database is static, included as a json-serialized file instead of the future server which is needed.
 I hope it changes soon!

+## Data

+The data is extracted from the map and a binding to https://github.com/mdiplo/Medias_francais is on the way.
+Additional data such as Wikipedia articles and websites are manually added.

+The data is hosted in a PostgreSQL database (see the Backend repo) on heroku.
+The raw data is publicly available at https://oop-pro.herokuapp.com/public/data